Department of Health

 Key messages

-• A new case of measles has been reported in Victoria in a returned overseas traveller.
-See below table for exposure site details of this case.
+• A new case of measles has been reported in Victoria who was infectious in the Cranbourne area during late December.

 • Measles is a highly infectious viral illness that can spread from person-to-person and potentially lead to serious health complications.